Ujjawalpanday/Ujjawalpanday/README.md

 Welcome to my GitHub profile!
 I'm a [Your Profession or Role] passionate about [Your Interests or Specializations].

 ## 🔧 Technologies & Tools
-- Programming Languages: C++ , Java Script
+- Programming Languages: C++ , Java Script , Java with DSA
 - Frameworks & Libraries: React
 - Tools & Platforms: Vs Code